ArnoXf/xmega-pdi-pi2/README.md

   -D len@offs    dump memory, len bytes from (baseaddr + offs) -E             perform chip erase
   -F ihexfile    write ihexfile
+  -g offs        write ihexfile from offs
   -h             show this help
 ```

-Length and offset values for dumping memory can be given in decimal or
+Length and offset values for dumping memory and writing ihexfile from offs
-hexadecimal (or octal, but why would you?!).
-Using a non-default `pdidelay`
+can be given in decimal or hexadecimal (or octal, but why would you?!).
-value should not be necessary.
-The default flash base address should be
+Using a non-default `pdidelay` value should not be necessary.
+The default
-sensible for all XMEGAs, but the address picked by the `-b` option is
+flash base address should be sensible for all XMEGAs, but the address
-only applicable to the XMEGA256.
-You probably need to use the `-a` option
+picked by the `-b` option is only applicable to the XMEGA256.
+You probably
-with the correct value for other XMEGAs.
+need to use the `-a` option with the correct value for other XMEGAs.

-A minimum of 25% realtime ratio available, as
-defined by /proc/sys/kernel/sched_rt_period_us and
-/proc/sys/kernel/sched_rt_runtime_us.
-The tool needs to have a core
-for itself, uninterrupted, while it's talking PDI.

 Examples